jbhopkins/bioxtasraw/docs/source/tutorial/section2.rst

     *   *Note:* Normally, changing between Unsubtracted and Subtracted SEC-SAXS profiles should remove one significant singular value component, corresponding to the buffer scattering.
-In this data, you will not see any difference, as the profiles used to produce the SEC-SAXS curve were already background subtracted.
+In this data, you will see almost no difference, as the profiles used to produce the SEC-SAXS curve were already background subtracted.

     *   *Note:* You can save the SVD plots by clicking the Save button, as with the plots